Power BI security white paper

 For Power BI visuals, does Microsoft perform any security or privacy assessment of the custom visual code prior to publishing items to the Gallery?

 - No. It is the customer's responsibility to review and determine whether custom visual code should be relied upon.
-All custom visual code is operated in a sandbox environment, so that any errant code in a custom visual does not adversely affect the rest of the Power BI service.
+All custom visual code is operated in a sandbox environment, so that any errant code in a custom visual doesn't adversely affect the rest of the Power BI service.

 Are there other Power BI visuals that send information outside the customer network?